GlebPilipenko/eslint-prettier/README.md

-Create .env in your project folder => add code from .env into your .env file Create .prettierrc file in your project folder => add code from .pretierrc into your .pretierrc file Create .eslintrc.json in your project folder => add code from .eslintrc.json into your .eslintrc.json file Create .eslintrcignore in your project folder => add code from .eslintrcignore into your .eslintrcignore file
+Create .env in your project folder => add code from .env into your .env file Create .prettierrc file in your project folder => add code from .pretierrc into your .pretierrc file Create .eslintrc.json in your project folder => add code from .eslintrc.json into your .eslintrc.json file Create .eslintignore in your project folder => add code from .eslintignore into your .eslintignore file

 ## into .gitignore file copy lines 25-29 and add code into your .gitignore file
 ## Base url => tsconfig.json ('.' or 'src') => absolute paths for app,